cado-security/product-help/docs/cado/manage/users-authentication/sso/azure-ad.md

 ---

 :::info
-This section is not relevant to SaaS deployments.
+This section is not relevant to SaaS deployments - Please see AAISP documentation on SSO.
 :::

 # How to Set Up the Azure AD OAuth Integration